 Did you know you can change the color of your family tree in the pedigree view?

 Well, you can.
-You can choose the background colors to be either gray, blue, teal, purple, or white.
+You can choose the background colors, which can be gray, blue, teal, purple, or white.

 To see how to adjust the Ancestry.com settings, watch this video.